megabert/check-mk-plugins/smart/agent/plugin/README.md

 for every controller and transformes the xml data into standard SMART lines that checkmk.smart expects.

-This is tested with Adaptec ASR 5405 RAID Controllers and SATA disks only so far.
+This is tested with Adaptec Adaptec 5405 and ASR 2805 RAID Controllers and SATA disks only so far.

 ## Requirements